Miscellaneous Books and Magazines

 ISBN: 978-1682686805

-Review: This is a beautiful coffee table style book that perfectly shows the intricacy’s of an are the I love, the channeled scablands of Washington.
+Review: This is a beautiful coffee table stylebook that perfectly shows the intricacy’s of an area that I love, the channeled scablands of Washington.
 This is the most accurate visual depiction of the region that I have ever seen.

 Title: Humboldt’s Travels in Siberia 1837-1842 by John Sinkankas